paulzamfir98/Physics-Project/README.md

 After the user inputs information about the environment and the wall, the program computes the pressure and saturation pressure for each layer of the wall and checks if that is a proper environment for the envelope, using a diagram.

 ## Features
-  - GUI for input including alerts for bad or incomplete data.
+  - GUI for input including alerts for bad or incomplete data;
-  - Pop-up dialog for saving an image of the chart. (name, extension and path have to be provided)
+  - Pop-up dialog for saving an image of the chart; (name, extension and path have to be provided)

 ## Requirements